-8. Concentrations
+10. Concentrations

 Financial instruments that potentially subject the Property to concentrations of credit risk consist principally of cash.
 The Property places its cash with various financial institutions.
 At times, the cash balances may be in excess of the FDIC insurance limits.
+Additionally, the Partnership is included with the Housing Opportunities Commission of Montgomery County, Maryland as part of the public funds, and was entirely insured or collateralized with securities held by the commission's agent on the commission's name.

-9. Commitments and Contingencies
+11. Commitments and Contingencies